 In this article:

 These supportive structures can become loose and weak over time due to gradual wear and tear as well as stretching during pregnancy.
-The muscles and ligaments give way, and consequently the uterus sags and bulges out of the vaginal canal, which is referred to as uterine prolapse.
+Consequently, the uterus shifts downward, which is known as uterine prolapse.

-In mild cases, the downward shift of the uterus only creates a protrusion inside the vaginal canal with minimal symptoms that largely go unnoticed.
+In mild cases, the sagging uterus only creates a protrusion inside the vaginal canal with minimal symptoms that largely go unnoticed.
+In fact, nearly half of all pregnant women experience some degree of uterine or bladder prolapse in the aftermath of childbirth but remain oblivious to it due to the lack of symptoms.

 More serious cases of uterine prolapse involve a drastic sinking of the uterus such that it becomes visible from the vagina’s opening or even sticks out of it.
 Treatment is warranted in such cases.

-Stage 0 through 4 are the general stages of prolapse.
-However, there are other staging methods that may be compartment specific that some surgeons utilize.
+Stages 0 through 4 are the general stages of prolapse.
+However, some surgeons utilize other staging methods that are compartment specific.
+(2)

 The severity of uterine prolapse is gauged based on how far the bladder, uterus, or bowel has sunk.
 The four general stages of severity are: